Abdellah-Laassairi/apst1-frozen-lake/README.md

 The `frozen_lake.ipynb` file contains the steps of our experiments for the frozen lake part.
 The `acrobot.ipynb` file contains the coressponding experiments and results for the Acrobot envirement.

- The main script to launch the simulation `main.py` here an example of how to launch it :
+ The main script to launch the simulation is `main.py` here is an example of how to launch it :

 ```bash
 python3 main.py